jo3-l/blog/content/posts/shiki-hugo.md

 ```

 cannot be made to work with Shiki with this approach: codeblocks will render differently in
 development and production.
-This can be beneficial if you are willing to accept the discrepancy, as
+In some sense, this is actually beneficial, as avoiding invoking Shiki
-avoiding invoking Shiki in development preserves quick iteration cycles.
-(It is still, of course,
+in development preserves quick iteration cycles.
+(It is still, of course, possible to preview the
-possible to preview the production appearance by building via `hugo && node scripts/highlight.mjs`
+production appearance by building via `hugo && node scripts/highlight.mjs` and then serving the
-and then serving the `public/` directory.)
+`public/` directory.)

 ---